 - For example, the inspector notices that the reinforcement mesh does not meet the required spacing of 200mm (Checklist Item S4.1).

-- The item is tagged with a CINS identifier, such as #201, using cloth tape to attach the label directly to the reinforcement.
+- The item is tagged with a CINS identifier, such as #201, using a cable tie to attach the label directly to the reinforcement.

 Step 3: Capturing and Logging the Issue